Updated:

 Join the Last Post Project was another product of the lockdown-era ANZAC situation.
 It invites musicians throughout the country to join in a group chorus.
 Similar to the Light Up the Dawn initiative, this commemorative act urges musicians to play the Last Post separately, but in unison in their driveways at dawn on ANZAC Day.

 According to the project, individuals, groups, bands and schools playing any instrument are welcome to join in the initiative, creating a full gamut of musician recognition.
-You can also register to get a personalised sponsorship page with all money raised to be donated to veteran charities, along with access to workshops and resources.
+You can also register to get a personalised sponsorship page, with all money raised donated to veteran charities, along with access to workshops and resources.
 If you aren’t musically inclined yourself, you can sponsor a musician or run your own dawn service.

 4. Donate to the ANZAC Appeal